Engage - Ordering eTexts/publisher Digital Learning Tools (DLTs) with the Order Tool [UW-Madison]

 If you would like to be notified of open ordering periods, you can edit your email subscription preferences with DoIT Academic Technology.
 Check the box to Enroll in Engage communications and click Submit to add yourself to the Engage Instructors list!

-For accessibility concerns, please review Engage Order Tool - Accessibility & Usability Information
+For accessibility concerns, please review Engage Order Tool Accessibility and Usability Information

-To see a list of terminology used in Engage, please refer to Engage - Engage Terminology.
+To see a list of terminology used in Engage, please refer to Engage - Engage Terminology [UW-Madison].

 Note: Only Instructors and Course Coordinators (curricular representatives) may order digital content for courses they have access to.
-Students can access the Order Tool during the Student Choice period to opt-out of texts.
 For more information on roles (also called profiles) in the Order Tool, please review this document.

 - Instructors: After you are designated as Instructor on Record for your course, you will be added automatically (within 24-48 hours).

 - Course Coordinators: Coordinators can order content on behalf of instructors.
 Try logging into the Order Tool with your NetID and Password.
 If your account has not been created automatically, please contact the DoIT Help Desk to request one.

 Before ordering eTexts/DLTs, it’s important to understand ordering periods.
 Please review this information before beginning the order process.

 - During the Ordering Period, log into the Order Tool with your NetID and Password.